RebelToolbox/RebelDocumentation/tutorials/editor/external_editor.rst

 This page explains how to code using an external text editor.

-Godot can be used with an external text editor, such as Sublime Text or Visual Studio Code.
+Rebel Editor can be used with an external text editor, such as Sublime Text or Visual Studio Code.
 Browse to the relevant editor settings: ``Editor -> Editor Settings -> Text Editor -> External``

 .. image:: img/editor_settings.png

 There are two fields: the executable path and command-line flags.
-The flags allow you to integrate the editor with Godot, passing it the file path to open and other relevant arguments.
-Godot will replace the following placeholders in the flags string:
+The flags allow you to integrate the editor with Rebel Editor, passing it the file path to open and other relevant arguments.
+Rebel Editor will replace the following placeholders in the flags string:

 +---------------------+-----------------------------------------------------+